Independent Commission on Civil Aviation Noise

 The Independent Commission on Civil Aviation Noise (ICCAN) was an advisory non-departmental public body of the Government of the United Kingdom with responsibility for civil aviation noise, and how it affects communities.

 The stated objectives of the commission were to "increase trust, transparency and clarity in the aviation noise debate", to "promote consistency, responsibility and accountability within the industry and beyond", and to establish its authority and credibility as a body.
 It was dissolved in September 2021.

 History

-ICCAN was formed in January 2019, in order to act as an impartial and independent voice on aviation noise and how it affects communities.
-Robert Light was appointed as its Head Commissioner on 19 November 2018, and a further four commissioners have been appointed since.
-Sam Hartley became the Secretary to the Commission on 7 January 2019, previously serving as the Deputy Director of Devolution Strategy for the Cabinet Office and Secretary to the Boundary Commission for England.
+ICCAN was formed in November 2018, in order to act as an impartial and independent voice on aviation noise and how it affects communities.
+Robert Light was appointed as its Head Commissioner on 19 November 2018, and a further four commissioners were then appointed.
+Sam Hartley became the Secretary to the commission on 7 January 2019, previously serving as the Deputy Director of Devolution Strategy for the Cabinet Office and Secretary to the Boundary Commission for England.

 Structure

-ICCAN consists of five commissioners and is headed by a Head Commissioner, currently Rob Light, which is supported by a secretariat.
-ICCAN is currently based in Woking, Surrey.
+ICCAN consisted of five commissioners, headed by a Head Commissioner, and supported by a secretariat.
+ICCAN was based in Woking, Surrey.